 The first step naturally is to install Chia.
 We're using Windows, though it's available on MacOS and can be compiled from source code for various Linux platforms.
 Once installed, you'll need to let the blockchain sync up before you can get to work on farming.
 Once Chia's installed, you'll need to create a wallet (which in our experience can sometimes be a bit finnicky, but it should eventually work).

 You'll need to create a new private key to get started — don't use the above key, as anyone else on the 'net can just steal any coins you farm.
 Screenshot and/or write down your 24 word mnemonic, as that's the only way you can regain access to your wallet should your PC die.
+See how to take screenshots in Windows 10 or 11 for more.
 Store this in a safe and secure place!

 Next, you'll see the main page.
 As noted above, it can take quite a while to sync up, and any information displayed on this screen prior to having the full blockchain won't be current.
 For example, the above screenshot was taken when the total netspace was only 1.51 EiB (way back in the early days of Chia).
 This is also a screenshot from the pre-pooling days, so let's just assume you've figured out the rest of the installation process and are ready for the real deal.